retaildevcrews/capi-in-codespaces/README.md

 ## Overview

-This is a template that will setup Cluster API using kind/k3d to provision other kubernetes clusters in a GitHub Codespaces using docker provider.
+This is a template that will setup Cluster API using kind/k3d to provision other kubernetes clusters in a GitHub Codespaces using `Docker` infrastructure provider.

 ## kind

 Cluster API requires an existing Kubernetes cluster accessible via kubectl.
 During the installation process the Kubernetes cluster will be transformed into a management cluster by installing the Cluster API provider components, so it is recommended to keep it separated from any application workload.

-- A management cluster is created and initialized with CAPI/CAPD components as part of the Codespaces setup
+- A management cluster is created and initialized with CAPI/CAPD components as part of the Codespaces setup:

   ```bash